exercism/rust-representer/README.md

 # Rust Representer

-A normalizing representer for exercism.io exercises that are written in Rust.
+A normalizing representer for Exercism's Rust track.